olehprylutskyi/spectralR/README.md

 ## Description

-This package provides tools for obtaining, processing, and visualization of spectral reflectance data for the user-defined polygons of earth surface classes, allowing to explore visually in which wavelengths the classes differ.
+This package provides tools for obtaining, processing, and visualization of satellite-derived spectral reflectance data for the user-defined polygons of earth surface classes, allowing to explore visually in which wavelengths the classes differ.
 Input should be a shapefile with polygons of surface classes (it might be polygons of different habitat types, crops, any other things).
-As a source of spectral reflectance data we use Sentinel2 L2A satellite mission (only optical bands), obtained through Google Earth Engine service.
+As a source of spectral reflectance data we use **Sentinel2 L2A** satellite mission (only optical bands), obtained through **Google Earth Engine** service.

-The workflow depends on rgee R package, which provides a bridge between R and Python API for Google Earth Engine.
+The workflow depends on `rgee` R package, which provides a bridge between **R** and **Python** API for **Google Earth Engine**.
 All the operations with satellite images run in a cloud, and afterwards obtained pixel data visualize locally.
 Therefore, despite of extent of input data, the most resource hungry operations do not overload your local machine.
 But that means that you need a stable Internet connection for using API.

-The overall workflow is following: 1.
-Load user’s ESRI shapefile containing polygons for user-defined surface classes, as well as the text or numerical field with classes names (labels).
+The overall workflow is following:

+1. Load user’s ESRI shapefile containing polygons for user-defined surface classes, as well as the text or numerical field with classes names (labels).

 2. Apply rgee functionality to retrieve multi-band pixel data for classes polygons from Google Earth Engine service.

 3. Visualize retrieved pixel data locally, mainly using ggplot2 approach.

 Essential requirements: